anakhanz/nzrepeaters/README.txt

   -v, --verbose         Verbose logging
   -D, --debug           Debug level logging
-  -q, --quiet           Only critical logging
+  -q, --quiet           Only critical logging --indent=INDENT       Indentation for some output formats -H HTMLFILENAME, --html=HTMLFILENAME
+                        Output to html file, may be in addition to other output types
+  -j JSFILENAME, --javascript=JSFILENAME
+                        Output to javascript file, may be in addition to other output types
+  -J JSONFILENAME, --json=JSONFILENAME
+                        Output to JSON file, may be in addition to other output types
   -k KMLFILENAME, --kml=KMLFILENAME
                         Output to kml file, may be in addition to other output types
   -z KMZFILENAME, --kmz=KMZFILENAME
                         Output to kmz file, may be in addition to other output types
   -c CSVFILENAME, --csv=CSVFILENAME
                         Output to csv file, may be in addition to other output types
   -s, --site            Output information by site
   -l, --licence         Output information by licence -b, --beacon          Include digipeaters in the generated file